discus0434/pdf-translator/README.md

 To be more readable, the translated PDF file displays the original PDF page in the left side and the translated text in the right side (see the image above).

-**For unknown reasons, this repository may not work for some PDF file inputs.**

 ## Installation

 1. **Clone this repository**